Ciro Capuano: Empoli

 Capuano started his professional career with Empoli when he was promoted from their youth squad in 1999.
-In his first and only first team season with the club, he would not make a single appearance.
+In his first and only first-team season with the club, he would not make a single appearance.
 In 2000, Capuano moved north to play his football with Pisa.

 Pisa

-In his first full season with the western Italian club, who, at the time were playing in Serie C1, Capuano instantly broke into the club's first team and managed an impressive 28 appearances, also scoring 2 goals.
+In his first full season with the western Italian club, which, at the time, was playing in Serie C1, Capuano instantly broke into the club's first team and managed an impressive 28 appearances, also scoring 2 goals.
 His second season with the club was again a successful one, as the left back, managed an additional 30 league appearances and scored a career high 4 goals, during the 2002–03 Serie C1 season.
 He was linked with a host of Serie B clubs, following the season, but decided to remain with Pisa for the 2003–04 season.
-His 2003–04 season was, hampered by injury, however, and the player made just 19 league appearances.
+His 2003–04 season was hampered by injury, however, and the player made just 19 league appearances.
 From 2000 to 2004, Capuano managed 7 goals in an impressive 99 league appearances, before he was purchased by Serie A side Bologna, following his impressive spell in Pisa.

 Bologna

 In his first season with Bologna, Capuano managed to make his Serie A debut, and made 18 league appearances, also appearing for the club in the Coppa Italia.
 At the conclusion of his first season, the club was relegated, following a play-out loss to Parma.
 Despite the club's relegation, Capuano remained with the Emilia-Romagna based club, hence, spent the next season with them in Serie B. During the 2005–2006 Serie B season, Bologna wound up finishing in 8th position, and Capuano made nearly 40 appearances for the club, in all competitions.
-His performances for the club, managed to find him as a sought after defender by many Serie A clubs, including newly promoted Catania, as well as Sicilian rivals Palermo, and Chievo Verona.
+His performances for the club managed to find him as a sought-after defender by many Serie A clubs, including newly promoted Catania, as well as Sicilian rivals Palermo, and Chievo Verona.
 In 2006, he was snapped up by.

 Palermo

 Capuano officially transferred to the Sicilian capital during the 2006 summer transfer window.
-In his first season with the club, Capuano made just 7 appearances, and scored a single Serie A goal.
-He was behind Italian international Fabio Grosso, at the left wing back position.
+In his first season with the club, Capuano made just 7 appearances and scored a single Serie A goal.
+He was behind Italian international Fabio Grosso, at the left wing-back position.
 Following the sale of Fabio Grosso, Capuano had hope to be the club's starting left back, and made 12 appearances during the first portion of the 2007–2008 Serie A campaign, before the January purchase of former Juventus star, Federico Balzaretti.
-Capuano again dropped to the bench, for the remainder of the season.
+Capuano again dropped to the bench for the remainder of the season.
 His third season started off in the same fashion, and the player eventually transferred to Sicilian rivals, Catania, on loan for the second portion of the 2008–09 campaign.